Skip to content

 Auto-starting servers

-OMAG Servers can be automatically activated at startup by setting spring-boot property startup.server.list, typically in the application.properties file.
+OMAG Servers can be automatically activated when an OMAG Server Platform starts up by setting the startup.server.list property in the application.properties file.
 The server names are listed without quotes.
 For example:

 startup.server.list=cocoMDS1, cocoMDS2

-Each server is started with the administration user id set in the spring-boot property startup.user.
+Each server is started with the administration user id set in the property startup.user.

 For example: